Cetirizine

 - Find out how to take it safely and possible side effects.

-- The usual dose of cetirizine for adults and children over 12 years, is 1 tablet (10 milligrams) once a day.
+- The usual dose of cetirizine for adults, and children 12 years of age or over, is 1 tablet (10 milligrams) once a day.

 - The dose for children under 12 years will depend on their age and weight.
-Your doctor or pharmacist will advise you on the correct dose for your child.
+Your healthcare provider or pharmacist will advise you on the correct dose for your child.

 - You can just take cetirizine on the days you need it.
 It can be restarted if the symptoms come back.

-- Some people take cetirizine for a few weeks when their allergies are a problem, such as in springtime.
+- Some people take cetirizine for a few weeks when their allergies are a problem, such as in spring.
 Others take it long-term to help control allergy symptoms.

-- Missed dose: It is not harmful if you miss your cetirizine dose.
+- Missed dose: It isn't harmful if you miss your cetirizine dose.
 If you forget to take your dose, and you usually take it regularly, take it as soon as you remember that day.
-If it is less than 12 hours for your next dose, just take the next dose at the right time.
-Do not take double the dose.
+If it's less than 12 hours for your next dose, just take the next dose at the usual time.
+Don't take double the dose.

-- Are you are pregnant, trying for a baby or breastfeeding?
+- Are you pregnant, trying for a baby or breastfeeding?

 - Do you have epilepsy?